ebarooni/capacitor-calendar/ios/PERMISSIONS.md

 ### iOS 10 until iOS 16

 * `NSCalendarsUsageDescription` if your app needs read and write access for calendar events.
+* `NSRemindersUsageDescription` if your app needs access to reminders.

 ### macOS